 We’ve highlighted a handful of new organic dairy products that have hit the market recently.

 Premium Organic Cheeses

-Emmi Roth USA, Monroe, Wis., introduced Roth Organics, a new collection of four cheeses made with organic milk.
-The line features its Grand Cru Original, Van Gogh gouda, Havarti and sharp Cheddar.
+Emmi Roth USA, Monroe, Wis., introduced Roth Organics, a new collection of four kinds of cheese made with organic milk.
+The line features its Grand Cru Original, Van Gogh gouda, Havarti, and sharp Cheddar.
 The Grand Cru is an Alpine-style cheese and cured for a minimum of four months.
 The cheeses are sold in wheels, loaves, blocks and retail cuts, and are available nationwide.

 Organic Whole-Milk Yogurt Smoothies

 Londonderry, N.H.-based Stonyfield Organic launched whole-milk drinkable smoothies in two flavors, peach and strawberry.
 The strawberry flavor contains 160 calories, 7 grams of fat, 15 grams of sugar and 6 grams of protein per 6-ounce serving.
 The non-GMO smoothies are available at select Whole Foods nationwide for a suggested retail price of $4.99 per 4-pack of 6-ounce bottles.

 Straus Family Creamery, Petaluma, Calif., added two organic Greek yogurts to its line.
 Whole-milk vanilla and low-fat plain are available in 32-ounce containers.
 Existing Greek yogurts in the line were whole-milk and nonfat plain.
 The vanilla flavor contains 240 calories, 7 grams of fat, 32 grams of sugar, and 32 grams of protein per 1-cup serving.
 The Greek yogurts are available at California grocery stores at a suggested retail price of $7.99, with a larger distribution in other western states anticipated by mid-year.